citizenfx/fivem-docs/content/scripting-manual/introduction/introduction-to-resources.md

 contain multiple resource folders.

-Each resource folder also has to contain a [resource manifest reference][manifest-reference] called `__resource.lua` to be parsed as a resource.
+Each resource folder also has to contain a [resource manifest reference][manifest-reference] called `__resource.lua` to be correctly parsed as a resource.

 See this example directory tree: